 Moving forward three decades later, the push towards legalizing medical marijuana started in 2015 and attracted a sizable following in 2018–2019 when the elected political party made implementing the policies a priority for the general election held in March 2019.
 Thai Health Minister Anutin Charnviraku who proposed the legalization of medical marijuana stated that the move would help boost the country’s ailing economy, particularly its agricultural sector.

 “Thailand will promote cannabis policies for medical purposes.
 If [tourists] come for medical treatment or come for health-related products then it’s not an issue but if you think that you want to come to Thailand just because you heard that cannabis or marijuana is legal … [or] come to Thailand to smoke joints freely, that’s wrong.” he said.

 Thailand’s tropical climate makes for an ideal place to cultivate the plant — and the government has taken steps to establish it as a cash crop.
-His proposal was proven correct as the Thailand medical cannabis industry reached a value of USD 26.3 million in 2020 and USD 80.3 million in 2021 with over 800 clinics across the country dispensing Cannabis products.
+His proposal was proven correct as the Thailand Medical buying clenbuterol online in australia cannabis industry reached a value of USD 26.3 million in 2020 and USD 80.3 million in 2021 with over 800 clinics across the country dispensing Cannabis products.